 You probably know EiE engineering curriculum aligns with the science curriculum you already teach.
 But did you know that we designed our curriculum to support literacy instruction as well?
 We believe that literacy resources, like our context-setting storybooks, enhance all of our units—for instance, students are engaged and excited about designing a maglev transportation system after they read our engineering story about Hikaru, a young boy designing a technology to help his family’s toy store.
 And when students take on the roles of farmers and bugs in a play about pest control, they’ll feel immersed in the world of agriculture and ready to design hand pollinators.
 Because we know literacy learning and engineering instruction can go hand in hand, we’ve designed additional educator resources for educators who want to strengthen the literacy connections in their classrooms and/or afterschool programs.
-In honor of National Library Week, we wanted to share some with you!

 Did you know that PDFs of every EiE storybook illustration are free to download on our website?
 With these high-quality PDFs, you can project large-scale renderings of the illustrations as you read, or you can use them to strengthen key literacy skills like reading comprehension, making predictions, plot sequencing, and vocabulary development.
 Read more about these strategies in this blog post, and find the illustrations on each unit page or in our resource library.